Pool56/An-AI-Agent-for-Water-Visualization/README.md

 ### Our idea

-To address these problems, we have formulated an  AI- agent that unifies real-time monitoring, three-dimensional simulation, and agile application development.
+To address these problems, we have formulated an  AI- agent that unifies real-time monitoring (through use of Microsoft Fabric), three-dimensional simulation and agile application development.
 We are using Microsoft Fabric and Microsoft Copilot together with data obtained from Internet of Things sensors that are placed in water infrastructure such as in pipes.
 So as to refine the data obtained from Internet of Things sensors we are using three-dimensional software such as NX software from Siemens and Autocard.